Abhinavkaitha/Insight_DE/README.md

    The values are tuples with two elements.

 The first one is a dictionary with time stamp as keys and the second element gives the sum of total crossings for that combination of border and measure.
-The dictionary in the first elemt of this tuple has values as tuples: the first one is the number of people crossed that border with that measure duirng that time stamp.
+The dictionary in the first element of this tuple has values as tuples: the first one is the number of people crossed that border with that measure duirng that time stamp.
 This will add the crossings across different ports as well

 For ex:
 Hidalgo,Texas,2305,US-Mexico Border,02/01/2019 12:00:00 AM,Pedestrians,156891,POINT (-98.26278 26.1)